serverless-operations/serverless-apigateway-service-proxy/README.md

 ```

 ## How to use
-Define something to setting of AWS services you want to integrate with under `custom > apiGatewayServiceProxy` and run `serverless deploy`.
+Define settings of the AWS services you want to integrate under `custom > apiGatewayServiceProxy` and run `serverless deploy`.

 ### Kinesis
 Here is syntax for Kinesis proxy in serverless.yml.